moj-analytical-services/rpackage_training/README.md

         dump("R_object_name", file = "directory_path/R_object_name.R")

-If the files are in github.com but not R Studio then there are two main options to get them into R Studio.
+If the files are in github.com but not R Studio you have two main options to get them into R Studio.
 * Clone the relevant repository (as in section 4 'Make a copy of the project in R Studio' above).
 * If there are only a few files you could click the green github 'Code' button (as in section 4 above) and then 'Download ZIP' to download the files to your computer and then upload the relevant ones from your computer into your package using R Studio.